PhysiCell-Tools/python-loader/man/TUTORIAL.md

 ### Loading an MCDS into Python3
-In this paragraph we will load the pcDataLoder library and data snapshot 00000012, described above, from [data timeseries 2d](https://github.com/elmbeech/pcDataLoader/tree/v3/pcDataLoader/data_timeseries_2d) from the test dataset.
+In this paragraph we will load the pcDataLoder library and use its pyMCDS class to load the data snapshot 00000012, described above, from [data timeseries 2d](https://github.com/elmbeech/pcDataLoader/tree/v3/pcDataLoader/data_timeseries_2d) from the test dataset.
 (There is no need to extra install the test data set.
 In fact, both test datasets are already installed.
 They ship with the pip3 pcDataLoader installation.)